qlik-oss/core-website/docs/documentation/services/qix-engine.md

 * High memory usage is usually the result of many cached results.
 As long as paging does not occur, high memory usage is a good thing.

-### QIX engine CPU utilization and scaling over cores
+## QIX engine CPU utilization and scaling over cores

 !!
 Insert actual text

+## Linear scaling of QIX engine resources

+QIX engine consumes approximately the same amount of resources when documents are loaded and accessed at the same time on a server as when they are loaded and accessed in sequence on the server.
+So, by adding up the resource usage of individual documents, you can get a close approximation of the resources (that is, CPU and memory) needed when loading all of the documents in parallel.
+In addition, the throughput is similar (as long as the CPU does not become saturated) no matter if the documents are loaded in parallel or in sequence.

+Note, however, that the average response times are likely to be longer when the documents are loaded in parallel.
+This is because the processing requests from the documents compete with each other and are queued.

+This linear scaling provides predictability when managing documents in a shared environment: by examining the resource usage of individual documents, you can get an estimate of the total amount of resources needed to load and access the documents at the same time.

-### Linear scaling of QIX engine resources
+### Summary - Linear scaling of QIX engine resources

+The following is important to consider when it comes to how QIX engine linear scaling

+* No matter if documents are loaded and accessed in parallel or in sequence on a specific server, they consume approximately the same amount of resources and provide the same throughput (as long as the CPU does not become saturated).
+* The average response times are likely to be longer when the documents are loaded in parallel.
+This is because the processing requests from the documents compete with each other and are queued.

+## Frequency analysis of warnings to determine RAM saturation

 !!
 Insert actual text

-### Frequency analysis of warnings to determine RAM saturation

-!!
-Insert actual text

-### Scaling up versus scaling out
+## Scaling up versus scaling out

 !!
 Insert actual text